Our agency in Amsterdam (The Netherlands) offers you a range of services: certified translations, technical translations and much more.

 - Certified translation of excerpts of the commercial register, degrees, certificates, etc.

-- Proofreading and editing services (in French, German, English and many other languages)
+- Proofreading and editing services (in Dutch, German, English and many other languages)

 - Foreign language layout (Desktop Publishing / DTP)